Marine Resources Research Institute

 Beach Nourishment Studies

 As development of South Carolina’s coastline continues, erosion presents a major problem especially on our barrier islands which support valuable residential properties and a large portion of the state’s tourism industry.
-Beach nourishment, the placement of sand onto eroding beaches, provides protection for beachfront property and restores the recreational value of beaches, but its impact on coastal ecosystems remains a bit of a contentious point amongst researchersy.
-Our staff have monitored a number of beach nourishment projects since 1990 and are currently monitoring the progress of projects on Folly Beach, Hilton Head and Kiawah Island.
-As an example, the “Study to Evaluate the Effects of Beach Nourishment at Folly Beach” began in May 2005 and is nearing completion.
-Prior to construction, ERS staff sampled the bottom-dwelling communities living within the sediments both at the offshore sand borrow areas (where dredging equipment collects sand) and on the intertidal beach (where the sand is deposited).
-Borrow area sampling focused on characterizing the condition and composition of the entire bottom-dwelling invertebrate community, whereas the beach surveys are confined to ghost crabs and ghost shrimp.
+Beach nourishment, the placement of sand onto eroding beaches, provides protection for beachfront property and restores the recreational value of beaches, but its impact on coastal ecosystems is complex and varies depending on the animals and location.
+Environmental Research Section (ERS) staff have monitored a number of beach nourishment projects (PDF) since 1990 including projects on Folly Beach (1991, 2005, 2007), Hilton Head (1990, 1997, 2006, 2011) and Myrtle Beach (1996, 2007).
+As an example, the “Study to evaluate the effects of Beach Nourishment at Folly Beach” (PDF) began in May 2005 and was completed in November 2006.
+Prior to dredging and nourishment, ERS staff sampled the bottom-dwelling communities living within the sediments both at the offshore sand borrow areas (where dredging equipment collects sand) and on the beach (where the sand is deposited).
+Borrow area sampling focused on characterizing the condition and composition of the entire bottom-dwelling invertebrate community, whereas the beach surveys were confined to ghost crabs and ghost shrimp.
 These efforts established a baseline for monitoring the recovery process within the two habitats.
-Additional sampling was conducted in 2006 to evaluate the impacts and recovery rates of this project.
+Additional sampling was conducted after dredging and nourishment were completed to evaluate the impacts and recovery rates of the organisms in both areas.
+Findings in this study and others have shown that dredging and nourishment can have negative biological effects on offshore and beach communities.
+Negative effects on the beach were generally short-term, with the exception of ghost crab populations near the primary dune where decreasing abundances may be attributed to greater beach width.
+Dredging resulted in longer term negative changes in sediment characteristics (the borrow pit filled with mud) and biological communities in the borrow area where recovery to original condition was still not evident one year after completion.

 Ocean Disposal Area Studies

 An essential practice to construct and maintain navigational channels and ports is to remove and relocate sediments.
 Dredging and disposal of dredged sediments are among the most important activities affecting valuable wetlands, estuaries and associated fisheries along the coastal areas of the United States.
+Dredge material can be placed on land or in the ocean.
 Ocean disposal of dredged material is only permitted at Ocean Dredged Material Disposal Sites (ODMDS) which are designated by the US Environmental Protection Agency.
+Placement of these sites is critical to ensure that no living hard bottom habitats are impacted.
 There are several ODMDS’s along US coastlines designated to receive dredged materials from approved projects.
 Many of these areas are not closely monitored and remain largely unstudied in the effects they have on the surrounding seafloor.
 The ODMDS in Charleston, South Carolina, is a repository for uncontaminated sediments dredged from Charleston Harbor shipping and entrance channels.
-A monitoring program of the physical and biological condition of bottom habitats within and surrounding the Charleston ODMDS was completed after the conclusion of disposal activities associated with the 1999-2002 Charleston Harbor Deepening Project (Adobe PDF).
+A monitoring program of the physical and biological condition of bottom habitats within and surrounding the Charleston ODMDS was completed after the conclusion of disposal activities associated with the 1999-2002 Charleston Harbor Deepening Project (PDF).
 The placement of disposal material into the Charleston ODMDS from the Charleston Harbor Deepening Project, and from ongoing maintenance dredging, has resulted in a number of physical and biological impacts to the areas surrounding the disposal zone, as well as anticipated impacts within the disposal area.

-Additionally, to determine if migrating sediments were negatively affecting invertebrate and/or finfish communities at reef areas around the disposal area, a comprehensive study involving scientists from SCDNR, Coastal Carolina University, and the University of Georgia monitored three study sites and three reference sites proximal to the disposal area biannually from 2000-2005 (Adobe PDF).
-The results of this study suggest that surficial sediment depths and changes observed in grain size at sites do not appear to be related to movement of sediments from the disposal area.
+Additionally, to determine if migrating sediments were negatively affecting invertebrate and/or fish communities at reef areas around the disposal area, a comprehensive study involving scientists from SCDNR, Coastal Carolina University, and the University of Georgia monitored three study sites and three reference sites proximal to the disposal area biannually from 2000-2005.
+The results of this study (PDF) suggest that surficial sediment depths and changes observed in grain size at sites do not appear to be related to movement of sediments from the disposal area.
 The trends observed in the hard bottom reef communities in the vicinity of the disposal site do not indicate that reef fishes or invertebrate communities have been negatively affected by disposal activities.
 However, this study started after disposal activities had already begun, and impacts might have happened before sampling.
 The Environmental Research Section will continue to be involved with activities to evaluate the effects of open water disposal of sediments, as the DNR has recommended some additional monitoring of the disposal site to evaluate longer-term impacts.
+New plans to deepen Charleston Harbor to accommodate “Post-Panamax” ships will require both an expansion of the current ODMDS, and the placement of large quantities of new material offshore.
+ERS staff will be working closely with the Corps and other agencies to design and monitor this activity.